jhuckaby/pixl-args/README.md

 # Overview

 This module provides a simple interface to the command-line arguments used to instantiate Node.js scripts.
-It parses key/value arguments in the form `--key value --key value`.
-Any number of dashes are acceptable.
+It parses double-dash key/value arguments in the form `--key value --key value`.
 The library then provides a `get()` method to get individual values, or everything as one object.
 Multiple keys with the same name are pushed onto an array.
+No dependencies.

 # Usage